Hawkeye Memories: 2001 Old Capitol Dome Fire

 Alt Text PHOTO: UNIVERSITY OF IOWA

-ith a simple Facebook prompt asking Hawkeyes to share where they were during the 2001 Old Capitol dome fire, unforgettable responses came in.
-They described the moment they first saw the plume of smoke rising over Iowa City, the shock of realizing the university’s iconic landmark was burning, and the details that stayed with them long after the flames were gone.
-Their memories, gathered decades later, create a powerful portrait of a day that left a lasting impression on everyone who witnessed it.
+n Nov.
+10, 2001, the upper portion of the Old Capitol caught fire during renovations of the University of Iowa’s oldest building.
+In response to a recent Facebook post marking the anniversary of the Old Capitol dome fire, Hawkeyes described the moment they first saw the plume of smoke rising over Iowa City, the shock of realizing the university’s iconic landmark was burning, and the details that stayed with them long after the flames were gone.

 Rebecca Whitaker (01BA)